aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/50_parallel processing/_index.en.md

 #### Rerun the standard case

-➡️ Step 8: Click the **Start execution** button to test the new state machine with the test input you've used before:
+➡️ Step 8: Run a test execution.

+Click the **Start execution** button to test the new state machine with the test input you've used before:

 {{< highlight json >}}
 {